What is context switching?

 Even if you’re briefly blocked by another task, try to avoid switching to a completely new task.
-It can be tempting to fill idle time with small todo items or quick social media breaks, but doing so can negatively affect your productivity in the long-term due to attention residue.
+It can be tempting to fill idle time with small todos or quick social media breaks, but doing so can negatively affect your productivity in the long-term by increasing attention residue.

 Manage the flow of information

-Teams should control the flow of information and communicate thoughtfully to frequent disruptions and interruptions.
+Teams should control the flow of information and communicate thoughtfully to avoid frequent disruptions and interruptions.

 For remote teams, asynchronous communication across an entire organization can be a boon for deep work and focus.
 Creating a culture of thoughtful collaboration provides workers with ample time to respond to messages and feel included in online discussions.
 By eliminating the fear of missing important conversations, teams can encourage their members to confidently protect their focus times.